AlaBouali/bane/bane/ddos/README.md

 <h1>Proxies_Hammer Class</h1>

 <h2>Class Overview</h2>
-<p>The <code>Proxies_Hammer</code> class is part of the "bane" module and is used for launching HTTP POST requests through a list of proxy servers to a target URL.</p>
+<p>The <code>Proxies_Hammer</code> class is part of the "bane" module and is used for launching low-rate HTTP POST requests through a list of proxy servers to a target URL.</p>

 <h2>Class Constructor</h2>
 <pre><code>class Proxies_Hammer(DDoS_Class)